 Outside of grammar, which is a typical focus of many textbooks, here is a list of things that adult beginning English learners need to know.
 It’s a good idea to keep some of these in mind, and review this list periodically when teaching Beginning ESL to Adults:

 - Basic English Pronunciation.
 For example, the distinction between long and short vowels is very important in English, for example, slip vs. sleep, or wet vs. wait.
 Most languages lack this distinction.
 To help English learners practice pronunciation issues related to vowels, go to Pronunciation Practice.
+For a list of additional pairs of minimal and near-minimal pairs, click here.

 - Vocabulary distinctions, such as the difference between “look”, “see”, and “watch”.
 In many languages, all three are represented by the same word.